ShichengDai/5C22_Assignment3/README.md

 1. `test_checkshape()`: This test case checks if the shape of the ground truth (GT) image matches the shape of the predicted alpha matte i.e. height and width of the alpha matte.
 2. `test_alphavalues()`: This test case checks if the alpha values are within the range 0 to 1 predicted by the function are correct.
+3. `test_shape_symmetric()`: This test function checks whether the Gaussian filter generated by the function gaussian_filter is symmetric or not.
+4. `test_sum_total_prob()`: This function tests whether the Gaussian filter generated by the function gaussian_filter sums up to 1 or not.
+It creates a Gaussian filter of size N with standard deviation sigma and checks if the sum of all values in the filter is approximately equal to 1 using the assertAlmostEqual method from the unittest module.
+5. `test_guassian_values()`: This function tests the correctness of the Gaussian filter generated by the function gaussian_filter for a specific input.
+The Gaussian distribution over the entire region must be equal to 1.
+It checks the summation of all the values is equal to 1 or not.
+6. `test_clustFunc()`: This function tests the mean and covariance which takes input data `sigma` and weights `wg`, and returns the weighted mean and covariance matrix.
+It compares the output with pre-defined ground truth mean and covariance values to test the function.
-3. `test_check_Comp_shape()`: This test case checks if the shape of the ground truth (GT) image matches the shape of the predicted composite image i.e. height and width of the alpha matte.
+7. `test_check_Comp_shape()`: This test case checks if the shape of the ground truth (GT) image matches the shape of the predicted composite image i.e. height and width of the alpha matte.